Riickk18/reddit-memes/README.md

 ## About project

-Reddit memes has been developed with Swift 5 and Xcode 14.3
+Reddit memes has been developed with Swift 5 and Xcode 14.3, following MVVM architecture and implementation of Singleton design pattern for locations feature

 ## Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.